 Disney was understandably selfish with its prized art assets.
 After all, hand-drawn animation was the more than just the company’s livelihood; it was its legacy.
 This, however, didn’t mean that it was unwilling to help Virgin’s efforts.
 A crew of producers, animators, and artists from Disney Feature Animation was assigned to Aladdin.
 Additionally, Disney provided Dietz and his team with a full set of color copies of all the film’s backgrounds, providing an invaluable resource for level designers and background artists (and a benefit the BlueSky team never had).
 These background copies proved extremely helpful.
 Since they were done in chronological order, they allowed the designers to identify the places of specific scenes in the film.
 Extensive character model sheets were also provided to Dietz, and he was allowed to view the film (but not permitted to make copies).

 Many of the animators and artists assigned by Disney had also worked on the company’s major films, so they were an excellent fit for the Aladdin game.
-Dietz made various trips to Florida during the animation production, working with Disney Feature Animation producers Paul Curasi and Chuck Williams, as well as director Barry Cook.
+Dietz spent a great deal of time on-site in Florida during the animation production, working with Disney Feature Animation producers Paul Curasi and Chuck Williams, as well as director Barry Cook.
 This began a relationship for many that continued well after Aladdin, and some of the team would go on to collaborate on other video game interpretations of Disney’s movies.
-For instance, artistic coordinator Ruben Procopio was charged with overseeing the drawn character art, which included both rough and finished animations.
+For instance, Artistic Coordinator Ruben Procopio was charged with overseeing the drawn character art, which included both rough and finished animations.
 He had been at Disney since he was 18 and had worked on such classics as The Little Mermaid and Who Framed Roger Rabbit, but this was his first experience working with video games.
 He enjoyed the experience greatly and would later participate in Virgin’s The Lion King.
 Procopio was part of the team that operated out of the Disney studios in Florida, and Aladdin had been assigned to his team while they were between projects.

 Dietz’s role was to ease the animators into the confined process of game development, about which they knew little.
 Working on major Disney films, they were accustomed to having as many frames of animation available to them as needed for any scene, governed solely by acting requirements and assigned screen time.
 Now, they would have to deal with the limitations of cartridge space, hardware memory issues, and all the other problems inherent with video game design.